-“Cyber security is one of the most important fields today,” he said.
+“Cyber security is one of the most important fields today,” said the Smyrna, GA, native.
 “If you look online or on TV, the biggest thing they’re going to talk about is making sure your accounts are secure.”

 After graduating in 2017 with a degree in computer information technology (CIT), Sirvaughn found a job working as a remote support engineer with Integrated IT Solutions, a cyber security support company based in Massachusetts.
 In his role, he helps a range of clients across the country troubleshoot issues with their networks, servers, firewalls, and anti-virus software, making sure that their information stays out of the hands of hackers.

 “In the call center, I’ll take calls, triage each ticket, troubleshoot the issue, and see if I can resolve it,” Sirvaughn said.
 The medical metaphor is an apt one, as information leaks can devastate the health of an organization in an instant.

 After taking a class titled Networks and Security his junior year, Sirvaughn knew that he had a preference for cyber security over web design.

 “We were going through the basic levels of a network, and also going into security and cryptography,” he said.
 “Going into detail with those two aspects, that definitely caught my attention.
 When we started doing labs and test procedures, I thought, ‘This is really important stuff.’ ”

 To prepare for his career as a tech support guru, Sirvaughn completed an internship with the Elms IT department during his senior year.
 With the Help Desk, he assisted faculty, students, and staff in solving their technology woes.
 This experience paid off, as he had a job offer in hand before he even graduated.